agormp/phylotreelib/README.md

 -----

-The code below opens a Nexus-formatted file with multiple trees, constructs a Treesummary object, extracts all Tree objects from the file by iterating over the file while adding the trees to the Treesummary object.
-Then a majority rule consensus tree is computed from the Treesummary object, the tree is midpoint rooted, and finally written in Newick format to the output file "contree.newick"
+The code below opens a Nexus-formatted file with multiple trees, constructs a Treesummary object, and then extracts all Tree objects from the file by iterating over the file while adding the trees to the Treesummary object.
+Then a majority rule consensus tree is computed from the Treesummary object, the tree is midpoint rooted, and the resulting tree is finally written in Newick format to the output file "contree.newick"

 ```python
 import phylotreelib as pt